elaraproject/elara-labs/research-docs/theoretical/Free-electron maser physics.md

 ### General design principles

 A free-electron maser is composed of two parts: first, an electron source, and second, an undulator (also called a _wiggler_).
 Unlike "true" masers, which are fundamentally quantum devices, a free electron maser operates according to classical principles.
 The basic mode of operation is as follows: the electron source creates an electron beam by some method of accelerating electrons.
 The electron source does this by applying a high temperature by some means to a positively-charged cathode, leading to the emission of electrons via [thermionic emission](https://en.wikipedia.org/wiki/Thermionic_emission).
 Then, a negatively-charged anode attracts the electrons liberated from the material, with the resultant potential difference between the cathode and anode accelerating electrons to incredibly fast speeds (up to relativistic speeds, in fact).
 An opening in the anode allows the free electrons to exit the anode, becoming an **electron beam**.
 Then, the electron beam is passed into the undulator, whereby its interaction with a magnetic field causes the emission of microwave radiation.
-Much like a traditional laser, an undulator has mirrors on either end: perfectly reflective on one end, and partially-reflective on the other end (called the _output coupling mirror_), amplifying the microwaves
+Much like a traditional laser, an undulator has mirrors on either end: perfectly reflective on one end, and partially-reflective on the other end (called the _output coupling mirror_ or alternatively just _output coupler_), which reflect the microwaves back and forth, allowing only a small portion of the microwaves through.

 ![A diagram of a general free-electron maser](https://ars.els-cdn.com/content/image/1-s2.0-S0030399212003118-gr1.jpg)